 The perfect metaphor is flexible.
 So, deists use God as the answer or reason for everything.
 There may be other ways to explain the situation, but God is a more straightforward all-encompassing concept.
 There are three ways to approach the subject of God; faith, experience, and reason.
 Some people choose one, and many use all three.

 The metaphor of God can hold any unknown.
 If something is good, God did it.
 If something is terrible, God allowed it, but it is beyond our “level of understanding.”
-God is a metaphor, and it becomes the perfect thing to base the belief on other things for which there is no proof.
+God is a metaphor to base the belief on other things for which there is no proof.

 “Religions are, by definition, metaphors, after all: God is a dream, a hope, a woman, an ironist, a father, a city, a house of many rooms, a watchmaker who left his prize chronometer in the desert, someone who loves you—even, perhaps, against all evidence, a celestial being whose only interest is to make sure your football team, army, business, or marriage thrives, prospers, and triumphs over all opposition.
 Religions are places to stand and look and act, vantage points from which to view the world.
 So none of this is happening.
 Such things could not occur.
 Never a word of it is literally true.” ― Neil Gaiman, American Gods

 There are proofs for the existence of “transcendence.”
-Transcendence in the spiritual sense refers to an experience beyond the normal state of waking, dream, and sleeping.
+Transcendence in the spiritual sense refers to an experience beyond the normal state of waking, dreaming, and sleeping.
 It has nothing to do with feelings.

 When someone meditates and reaches the transcendent state, we see lower heart rate changes and brainwave coherence, and skin resistance increases.
 These metabolic changes prove that the 4th state of consciousness differs from waking, dreaming, or sleeping.
 In this pure state of consciousness, one experiences a transcendence of our being absent from the internal dialogue.